Multi-factor authentication: Inherent

 Inherent factors ("something the user is"), are factors associated with the user, and are usually biometric methods, including fingerprint, face, voice, or iris recognition.
 Behavioral biometrics such as keystroke dynamics can also be used.

 Location

 Increasingly, a fourth factor is coming into play involving the physical location of the user.
-While hard wired to the corporate network, a user could be allowed to login using only a pin code.
-Whereas if the user was off the network or working remotely, a more secure MFA method such as entering a code from a soft token as well could be required.
-Adapting the type of MFA method and frequency to a users' location will enable you to avoid risks common to remote working.
+While hard wired to the corporate network, a user could be allowed to login using only a pin code, whereas if the user was working remotely, a more secure MFA method such as entering a code from a soft token as well could be required.
+Adapting the type of MFA method and frequency to a users' location will enable the avoidance of risks common to remote working.

 Systems for network admission control work in similar ways where the level of network access can be contingent on the specific network a device is connected to, such as Wi-Fi vs wired connectivity.
 This also allows a user to move between offices and dynamically receive in each.